 - Unravelling the effect of CO2 fumigation of a mature forests, looking both below and above ground processes

-- Research at BiFoR FACE- the only CO2 experiment in mature temperate forests
+- Research at BiFoR FACE- the only ongoing CO2 experiment in a mature temperate forest

 - Work with a world-leading team on global change, ecology and biogeochemistry.

 National pledges to reduce greenhouse gas emissions and limit global warming to 1.5 °C depend on the balance between carbon (C) emissions and sequestration.
 Globally, terrestrial vegetation acts as a large carbon sink, absorbing around one third of anthropogenic CO2 emissions.
 Trees are a fundamental component to this equation, absorbing CO2 during photosynthesis and allocating this C into their leaves, wood and roots.
 Trees also export large amounts of C as root exudates and into mycorrhizae, to maintain their supply of water and nutrients.
 Whilst much of this carbon returns to the atmosphere on short timescales, part of it remains within biomass and soil for decades or centuries.